 ***SPECIAL OFFER - - - FREE POLO SHIRT***

 When buying any college clothing, once items are added to your basket, there will be the option to add a FREE Plumpton College polo shirt

 Please visit LaClothing.co.uk to purchase.

 Yes you are able to start purchasing your uniform for September now.

-Once we have our residents in and settled we proved a PAT testing service on sight.
-We will notify you when this is taking place and ask you to leave any electrical items clearly on show so our contractor can test the items .
+Once we have our residents in and settled we provide a PAT testing service on sight.
+We will notify you when this is taking place and ask you to leave any electrical items clearly on show so our contractor can test the items.
 A small charge may be incurred for this service.

-You will shortly be hearing from us about your offer of accommodation, once you have confirmed your place with us you will be allocated a moving in day of either Saturday 5th or Sunday 6th of September.
+You will shortly be hearing from us about your offer of accommodation.
+Once you have confirmed your place with us you will be allocated a moving in day of either Saturday 4th or Sunday 5th of September.